 - Karaoke (super popular here!)

-- Teurastamo, culture center
+- Teurastamo, culture centre

 - Hernesaaren Ranta, a popular location for beer & chilling by the sea